 New to the world of spotting scopes?
 If you’re wondering how to choose the best spotting scope, fieldscope or digiscope for your budget, our handy buying guide will help.

 As with choosing a pair of binoculars (from which a spotting scope is very much a step up thanks to its greater magnification) the first consideration to make is what you need it for.
-Do you want it for nature, bird and wildlife watching, or observing the heavens, for example?
+Do you want it for nature, bird and wildlife watching, or observing the night sky, for example?
 And how much are you willing to spend?
-Bear in mind, too, that spotting scopes are most commonly used with a tripod.
+Bear in mind, too, that spotting scopes are most commonly used with a tripod, which you will have to pay extra for.

-If you’re a photographer, you might be seeking out a suitable model for ‘digiscoping’ – namely taking a picture via a combination of the scope and a camera.
+If you’re a photographer, you might be seeking out a suitable model for ‘digiscoping’ – namely taking a picture via a combination of the spotting scope and a camera (or even a mobile phone).
 So you’ll need to make sure both are compatible, and factor any necessary adaptors into your buying decision.

 Straight or angled?